KRIShark/DatasetCreatorUI-py/README.md

 # YOLOv8 Dataset Creation Tool

-This Python tool allows you to create labeled datasets for YOLOv8 model training by annotating images with bounding boxes and exporting them in the YOLO format.
+This Python tool allows you to create labeled datasets for various model training by annotating images with bounding boxes and exporting them in multiple formats.

 ## Setup Manual